bobia9991/Variant-Detection-Introduction-GATK/README.md

 The full slurm script is called [qualityCheck_Trim.sh](/scripts/qualityCheck_Trim.sh).

-In this script `qualityCheck_Trim.sh` we are performing 3 steps in a single go.
-First `fastqc` based quality check of the raw reads, second trimming of reads using `sickle` and lastly checking the qualirty of reads post trimming using `fastqc`.
-These reads are now ready for downstream application.
+In this script `qualityCheck_Trim.sh` the dataset is passed through 3 different applications.
+First we use`fastqc` to check the quality of the raw reads, second reads are trimmed of low quality bases using `sickle` and lastly check the qualirty of reads post trimming using `fastqc`.
+Fastqc produces html reports that can be downloaded to your local machine to visualise the results.

+Now these reads are ready for downstream processing.
+The next step in the workflow is to map reads to human genome using `bwa`.
+The human genome is available as fasta file but it requires some pre-processing before we can use it to map reads.
+The next few steps are aimed at preparing the reference sequence (human genome fasta file).

-### Preparing the Reference Sequence
+### Pre-processing steps of Reference Sequence
-The GATK needs two files when accessing the reference file:
-* A dictionary of the contig names and sizes
-* An index file to access the reference fasta file bases
+* Generate BWA index
+* Generate Fasta File Index
+* Create a Sequence Dictionary

-In here we are preparing these files upfront so the GATK will be able to use the FASTA file as a reference.
+In here we are preparing these files upfront so the GATK will be able to use the human genome FASTA file as a reference.

 ### Generate the BWA index

-First run the following bwa command to create the index, given that you have reference hg19.fa file already downloaded in to the folder called `hg19`
+First run the following bwa command to create the index, given that you have reference Homo_sapiens_assembly38.fasta file already downloaded in to the folder `resources` .

 <pre style="color: silver; background: black;">
 #!/bin/bash